amd/aocl-compression/docs/README.md

 #### Contacts

-AOCL Compression is developed and maintained by AMD.<br>
+AOCL-Compression is developed and maintained by AMD.<br>
 For support, send an email to toolchainsupport@amd.com.